mrimbault/ephemeral-machines/README.md

 designed to provision simple Linux machines, with several added useful softwares.
 The supported options to add to the machine definition are:
-- `private_networks`: See [the description on the Vagrant configuration section](FIXME).
+- `private_networks`: See [the description on the Vagrant configuration section](#machines-configuration).
 These parameters are used to configure local name resolution (`/etc/hosts`).
 Specifically, the ones used by the playbook are:
   - `ip_private`: Adresse IP privée pour cette règle de résolution.
   - `resolvname`: Nom qui va résoudre sur l'adresse IP privée spécifiée pour